tywalch/electrodb/README.md

 1. ElectroDB will enforce that the template you have supplied actually resolves to the composite attributes specified in the array.

-2. If you use ElectroDB with TypeScript, supplying the `composite` array will ensure the indexes' Composite Attributes are typed just the same as if you had not used a composite template
+2. If you use ElectroDB with TypeScript, supplying the `composite` array will ensure the indexes' Composite Attributes are typed just the same as if you had not used a composite template.

 An example of using `template` while also using `composite`: